National Memorial for Peace and Justice

-The National Memorial for Peace and Justice, informally known as the National Lynching Memorial, is a national memorial to commemorate the black victims of lynching in the United States.
+The National Memorial for Peace and Justice, informally known as the National Lynching Memorial, is a memorial to commemorate the black victims of lynching in the United States.
 It is intended to focus on and acknowledge past racial terrorism and advocate for social justice in America.
-Founded by the non-profit Equal Justice Initiative, it opened in downtown Montgomery, Alabama on April 26, 2018.
+Founded by the non-profit Equal Justice Initiative, it opened in downtown Montgomery, Alabama, on April 26, 2018.

 It consists of a memorial square with 805 hanging steel rectangles representing each of the U.S. counties where a documented lynching took place.
-It also includes several sculptures depicting themes related to racial violence.
+It includes sculptures depicting themes related to racial violence.

 The monument was positively received by architectural critics, activists, and the general public.
 Philip Kennicott of The Washington Post described it as "one of the most powerful and effective new memorials created in a generation".

 Background

 The National Memorial for Peace and Justice was created by the Equal Justice Initiative (EJI) on a six acre site in the downtown area of Montgomery, Alabama.
 The memorial opened to the public April 26, 2018.
-The memorial is also connected to the Legacy Museum: From Enslavement to Mass Incarceration, which opened the same day, near the site of a former marker in Montgomery where enslaved people were sold.
+The memorial is connected to The Legacy Museum, which opened the same day, near the site of a former market in Montgomery where enslaved people were sold.
 EJI hopes that the memorial "inspires communities across the nation to enter an era of truth-telling about racial injustice and their own local histories."

-The memorial not only focuses on the legacy of racial terror lynchings, racial segregation and Jim Crow, and present issues of guilt and police violence.
+The memorial not only focuses on the legacy of racial terror lynchings, racial segregation and Jim Crow, but also present issues of guilt and police violence.
 The six-acre site includes sculptures and displays from Kwame Akoto-Bamfo, Dana King, and Hank Willis Thomas.
-There are also writings and words from Toni Morrison, Elizabeth Alexander, and Dr. Martin Luther King Jr..
-A reflection space is also located on the memorial site in honor Ida B. Wells.
+There are writings and words from Toni Morrison, Elizabeth Alexander, and Dr. Martin Luther King Jr..
+A reflection space is located on the memorial site in honor Ida B. Wells.